Transitions Abroad Home. Transitions Abroad Home.

 In Mauritania, I took a 4x4 through the desert.

-I sometimes traveled by bullet trains in Japan.
+I sometimes traveled by bullet train in Japan.

 Life Lessons

-And yet, watching natural and man-made wonders, and getting there in so many adventurous ways, proved to be but a fraction of the wonder of traveling as a whole.
+And yet, watching natural and man-made wonders and getting there in so many adventurous ways proved to be but a fraction of the wonder of traveling.

 Atacama desert in Northern Chile.

-Once I regularly trotted around the globe, it dawned on me that my journeys were not so much about myself, the great photographs and cool stories I could bring home, but more importantly, about the people I meet and with whom I break bread.
+Once I regularly traveled around the globe, it dawned on me that my journeys were not so much about myself, the incredible photographs and cool stories I could bring home, but more importantly, about the people I met and with whom I broke bread.

-I started listening better, watching more carefully, reaching out to locals more often, and something slowly shifted: I stopped comparing and seeing my own country, the customs in which I had grown up, and my own self as the center of the universe, and began to appreciate people in their own right.
-The great French author Marcel Proust remarked already a century ago: “the real voyage of discovery consists not in seeking new lands, but in seeing with new eyes.”
+I started listening better, watching more carefully, and reaching out to locals more often when something slowly shifted: I stopped comparing and seeing my own country, the customs in which I had grown up, and myself as the center of the universe.
+I began to appreciate people in their own right.
+The great French author Marcel Proust remarked a century ago: “the real voyage of discovery consists not in seeking new lands, but in seeing with new eyes.”

 Visiting nomads and their ger, Mongolia.

-Local men relaxing in a fishing village in Greenland
+Local men are relaxing in a fishing village in Greenland.

-Local men relaxing in a fishing village in Greenland.
+Local men are relaxing in a fishing village in Greenland.

 Little boy greeting me at a traditional dwelling in Burkina Faso.